vmware/terraform-provider-nsxt/website/docs/r/static_route.html.markdown

 # nsxt_static_route

-Provides a resource to configure static route on NSX-T manager
+This resource provides a means to configure static routes in NSX to determine where IP traffic is routed.

 ## Example Usage